sujithkani/ttsky25a-tinyQV/docs/user_peripherals/11_pulse_transmitter.md

 - 4 configurable interrupts (not shown in the architecture diagram)

 ### Architecture
+The program data memory stores the data for the symbols to be transmitted.
+These symbols are selected based on the program counter which allows the symbols to be transmitted one after another.

 ![Pulse Transmitter Architecture](11_pulse_transmitter_architecture.drawio.svg)

 ### What is a symbol?